chenchenzi/chenzixu/content/resources/3asr/sr5.md

   - Silent interval label
   - Sounding interval label

-This command takes seven arguments, among which the pitch floor, silence threshold, and minimum silent interval (in seconds) typically need to be customized based on the speech data — for example, the speaker’s pitch range and speech rate, the recording conditions, and the level of background noise.
+This command takes seven arguments, among which the **pitch floor, silence threshold, and minimum silent interval** (in seconds) typically need to be customized based on the speech data — for example, the speaker’s pitch range and speech rate, the recording conditions, and the level of background noise.
 A practical way to determine optimal values is to randomly open a few sound files in Praat and run the command from the graphical interface (`Annotate >To TextGrid (silences)`) with a range of parameters to get a feel for the best parameters.
-{{< figure library="true" src="bora_input.png" title="Illustration of the Two options of Input TextGrids" style="width: 10%">}}

 ```
 # create_input_tgs_with_sils.praat